josemarialuna/Chi-Index/README.md

 #### Example 2

-In this case the class include all the needed code to execute the K-means.
+In this case, the class include all the needed code to execute the K-means.
 You can copy and paste the following code that uses the Iris dataset:

 ```python
 import pandas as pd